 PDXpert PLM Software

 PDXpert Application Server diagnostics

-Is the PDXpert service started?
+Check that the PDXpert service is started§

 For PDXpert 7.0 and higher: The PDXpert Application Server is a service that can be stopped and started from the Windows Control Panel, in the Services console.